Ivan-Malakhovskyi/learn-lingo-pet-project/README.md

 -- **Add teachers to the user's favorites list.**

--- **View detailed information about a teacher and reviews from students.Booking trial lessons through a modal window.**
+-- **View detailed information about a teacher and reviews from students.
+Booking trial lessons through a modal window.**

 #### Favorites Page